 Printed on Arctic Munken Print Cream 115 and Pure Rough 300

 Designed by Damian Nowak

 Nhatt Nichols grew up on a mountaintop in the Okanogan Highlands.
 Raised among survivalists, she developed the ability to observe the world around her from the perspective of a permanent outsider.
 She is now a poet and graphic journalist living and working on the Olympic Peninsula.
-She is the author and illustrator of the comic book Boats, Bears, and Bad Life Choices: The Race to Alaska.
+Morels, an illustrated novella, will be published by Bored Wolves in 2024.